danboid/uzebox-omega/README.md

 <img src="http://uzebox.org/belogic.com/uzebox/images/new_banner3.jpg" alt="Uzebox logo" />

-At the request of Uzebox forum member Danboid I created a new version of the official Uzebox PCB.
-He wanted an open source version which supports RGB SCART without the need for the expensive AD725 that fits into the official Uzebox case.
+The Uzebox Omega is a modified version of the open source Uzebox games console that fits into the official Uzebox case and supports RGB SCART without the need for the expensive AD725 video chip.

 <img src="Uzebox-Omega-v1.1.1-PCB.png" alt="Omega PCB image" />